-Learn from consistent measurement whether, as a professional golfer, you should focus on driving or putting.
-And learn from measurement, as a business manager, exactly what critical few competencies matter most for your team to succeed.
+Like a professional golfer that should focus on driving over putting, make sure that you know exactly what critical few work competencies matter most for your team to succeed.

-To learn more about corporate training metrics, download 5 Steps to Smarter Training Measurement
+To learn more about corporate training metrics, download 5 Steps to Smarter Corporate Training Measurement